joelittlejohn/jsonschema2pojo/README.md

 ### [Try jsonschema2pojo online](http://jsonschema2pojo.org/)<br>or `brew install jsonschema2pojo`

-You can use jsonschema2pojo as a Maven plugin, an Ant task, a command line utility, a Gradle plugin or embedded within your own Java app.
+You can use jsonschema2pojo as a Maven plugin, a command line utility, a Gradle plugin or embedded within your own Java app.
 The [Getting Started](https://github.com/joelittlejohn/jsonschema2pojo/wiki/Getting-Started) guide will show you how.

 A very simple Maven example:
 ```xml